apache/incubator-kie-kogito-images/README.md

 ### Kogito JIT Runner Component Image

 The Kogito JIT Runner provides a tool that allows you to submit a DMN model and evaluate it on the fly with a simple HTTP request.
+You can find more details on JIT [here](https://github.com/kiegroup/kogito-apps/tree/master/jitexecutor).

 Basic usage: